Panthers bounce back with win over Salina South

 Derby dominated the second half to cruise to a win and put the loss to Andover Central to rest.
 The Panther offense shot well all night and scored 39 points in the second half.

-Junior Tejon McDaniel was the primary source of offense with 21 points on the night and was the lone player in double digits on the night.
+Junior Tejon McDaniel was the primary source of offense for Salina South with 21 points on the night and was the lone player in double digits for the Cougars.

 It was the first of three straight road games for the Panthers, and the team is hoping to use the momentum into the final games of the season.